 We will take another beautiful hike through the African wilderness and after a few hours of adventure, we will enjoy a picnic with a view over the valley.

 In the evening, we will enjoy a bonfire with the villagers, where you will get the chance to hear stories and ancient legends about the Maasai and other local villages.

 You will stay in a very simple, traditional, family home in a Maasai Village in Arusha (or surrounding villages).
 Moita is quite a bit off the beaten path.
 Located several kilometres away from the main roads near Arusha, there are many smaller towns along the way to this small village.
 The terrain is rough with patches of grass, bushes, and trees.
 In the dry season the community of Moita village must walk several kilometres to gather water for cooking, drinking and sometimes for bathing.

 About the Accommodation

-Expect a very ‘back to nature’ approach during your stay here!
-You will live as a visitor in a homestay residence which may include the traditional house made from wood, sticks, cow dung and clay-soil.
-The Maasai generally live without any electricity, and though some houses have recently acquired solar cells, you should not expect it.
+Expect a ‘back to nature’ and very simple accommodation during your stay here.
+You will sleep in a local homestay which may include a traditional house made from wood, sticks, cow dung and clay-soil.
+The Maasai mostly live without any electricity, and although some houses have recently put up solar cells, it should not be something to expect.
 There is no running tap water and no western toilets.
-You can expect squatting toilets will be available and the occasional showering is done by using a bucket.
-All participants are expected to be environmentally aware and to use all resources with extreme restraint, especially water, paper, and electricity.
-This accommodation is in a Maasai village in Arusha, but to increase immersion you may get spread across various villages.
+Expect squat toilets and the occasional showering is only done by using a bucket.
+All volunteers are asked to be environmentally considerate and to use all resources with extreme restraint, particularly water, paper, and electricity.
+This accommodation is located in a Maasai village in Arusha, but for more cultural immersion you may be placed in various surrounding villages.

 Available Room Types